lfn-cnti/bestpractices/cbpps/0002-no-root-in-containers.md

 In all of these examples, the CNFs using a non-root user for their container processes, have limited the scope of damage a compromised process may cause.

-See main [defense in depth for supply chain attacks](../user-stories/supply-chain-attacks.md) document for more inforamtion.
+See main [defense in depth for supply chain attacks](../user-stories/supply-chain-attacks.md) document for more information.

 ### Tradeoffs/Constraints/Caveats/Notes